MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 Each measured `Result` type (either `Zero` or `One`) is then added to the corresponding index position in `resultArray` with an update-and-reassign statement.

 > [!NOTE]
-> The syntax of this statement is unique to Q#, but corresponds to the similar `set r[i] <- M(qs[i]);` seen in other languages.
+> The syntax of this statement is unique to Q#, but corresponds to the similar variable reassignment `r[i] <- M(qs[i])` seen in other languages such as F# and R.

 The keyword `set` is always used to reassign variables bound using `mutable`.

 #### Return `resultArray`

-With all three qubits measured and the results added to `resultArray`, we are safe to reset and de-allocate the qubits as before.
+With all three qubits measured and the results added to `resultArray`, we are safe to reset and deallocate the qubits as before.
 After the `using` block's close, insert

 ```qsharp